-Not sure if these markets are on at other times of the year.
-I’d say probably at Christmas time like many other European cities.
+Not sure if these markets are on at other times of the year, but as with many European cities, I’m sure the markets are on over Christmas.

 Wawel Royal Castle

-Standing proud on Wawel Hill, this Gothic castle’s grounds are like a small city, hosting chapels, a cathedral, restaurants, and much more.
+Standing proud on Wawel Hill, this Gothic castle’s grounds are like a small city, which includes chapels, a cathedral and restaurants.

-Although very touristy, the gorgeous architecture and lovely ambience wandering around this site makes it a must see when visiting Kraków.
+Although quite touristy, the gorgeous architecture and lovely ambience wandering around this site makes it a must see when visiting Kraków.

-Leave yourself a good half-day to enjoy the castle grounds, which is free entry.
-However, entering different buildings and exhibitions on the grounds have entry fees.
+Leave yourself a good half-day to enjoy the castle grounds, which is free entry, although entry to certain buildings and exhibitions on the grounds charge an entry fee.

 As the centre of Poland’s political life from 1038 until 1596, this medieval town was one of the first sites chosen for UNESCO’s original World Heritage List.

-Although it’s end of March so not even high season yet, the Old Town is busy with local and foreign tourists.
+Although it’s the end of March so not even high season yet, the Old Town is quite busy with local and foreign tourists.

-I’m quite surprised of just how many tourists there are in Kraków every day and would not like to be here during high season.
+I’m surprised of just how many tourists there are in Kraków every day and wouldn’t like to be here during high season.

 Rynek Glowny (Market Square)

-Originally designed in 1257, this square is graced with many relaxing seating areas, gorgeous architecture, elegant townhouses, restaurants, cafés, human statues, buskers, and much more; and an excellent starting point to venture further afield.
+Originally designed in 1257, this square is graced with many relaxing seating areas, gorgeous architecture, elegant townhouses, restaurants, cafés, human statues, buskers, and is an excellent starting point to venture further afield.

 After about a 10-15 minute walk from the Old Town centre, you arrive at Kazimierz (former Old Jewish Quarter), which is the historical district of Kraków.